RIOT-OS/riot-os.org/_faqs/faq-12.md

 ## Zephyr

-Zephyr has a larger and more complex code base, a very sophisticated configuration system, and unique tooling and is backed by a larger community than RIOT.
+[Zephyr][zephyr-homepage] has a larger and more complex code base, a very sophisticated configuration system, and unique tooling and is backed by a larger community than RIOT.
 This results in a larger feature set at the expense of a steeper learning curve.

 RIOT's leaner code base makes the code easier to understand and results in a lower memory footprint.